lachrist/otiluke/README.md

 ## Transform and execute a node module: `--node`

 The `--node` tool first executes the given transformation module.
-Subsequent requires are then intercepted and tranformed before being executed.
+The main file and its dependencies are then transformed before being executed.

 ```shell
 otiluke --node --transform /path/to/transform.js --main /path/to/main.js